 Trucks.
 Two 3,500-gallon fish transport trailers and one tractor, three 300-gallon midi-tanks, and three 150-gallon mini-tanks are available for hauling fish.
 One midi-tank and one mini-tank will be provided at each Snake River collector project.
 Mini- and midi-tanks are small units that can be mounted onto pickup trucks.
 During trucking operations, a transport truck/trailer is based at Lower Granite Dam, with the second transport trailer held in reserve.
 The truck/trailer combination may be redistributed to meet transport demands and when smaller transport vehicles begin operating in late summer.

 Truck Release Sites: The normal early spring release site for trucked fish will be a truck pad behind the Bonneville Dam Smolt Monitoring Facility (SMF).
 Fish released from the truck pad pass through the SMF outfall into the Columbia River.
-From August 1 through the end of the transport season, trucks, midi-tanks and mini-tanks will also release fish into the Bonneville SMF outfall flume.
+When collection numbers are low during truck transportation, midi-tanks and mini-tanks may also release fish into the Bonneville SMF outfall flume.
 Dalton Point will be utilized as an alternate release site in the case of an emergency or if unsafe conditions exist at the Bonneville facility.

 Operation of Truck Life Support Systems: Truck drivers will be trained by project biologists and maintenance personnel on the operation of truck life support systems, the requirements of fish to be met, and signs of stress for which to watch.
 Routine checks will be made on support systems and fish condition at check points identified by project biologists.
 Life support system data and information on fish condition will be entered into the truck driver's logbook at each check point and at the release point.
 The truck driver's logbook will be reviewed by the project biologist upon the truck driver's return after each trip.